-Wouldn’t it be annoying if, in the middle of a raid, Escape From Tarkov crashes?
+Isn’t it annoying when Escape From Tarkov crashes in the middle of a raid?
 Yep, we’ve been there before.
 It’s absolutely infuriating.

 We have put together some solutions and steps below that are proven to show you how to allocate more RAM to Escape From Tarkov.